-There's no denying that a lot of heartbreak, pain, and injustice was packed into 2021.
+There's no denying that a lot of heartbreak, pain, and injustice was packed into the last year.
 It's also true that there were so many moments of hope and stories of Helpers to inspire and remind us that progress is possible — and it's happening all the time.

 In the face of devastating news from the UN's IPCC report that many of the impacts of human-caused climate change will be unavoidable — countries, governments, activists, scientists, businesses, and more came together to meet the moment and work quickly toward positive environmental change.